-The school is moving to an online record keeping system for all safeguarding concerns in 2019-2020.
+The school is moving to an online record keeping system for all safeguarding concerns in 2020-21.
 Logging a cause for concern on the CPOMS system will replace the paper 'cause for concern' forms once this becomes live.

 All safeguarding concerns, discussions and decisions made and the reasons for those decisions will be recorded in writing.
 If members of staff are in any doubt about recording requirements staff then they will discuss their concerns with DSL.
+If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority.